NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(a)

-The fundamental cause for abundant coliform bacteria in the river Ganga is disposal of unburnt corpses into water.
-Coliform are the gathering of microbes discovered in human digestive organs whose presence in water demonstrates contamination by disease-causing microorganisms.
+The fundamental cause for abundant coliform bacteria in the river Ganga is the disposal of unburnt corpses into the water.
+Coliform is the gathering of microbes discovered in human digestive organs whose presence in water demonstrates contamination by disease-causing microorganisms.

 Question:5